Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 – Abraham Lincoln

-Planning is not just important.
+I really hope now you can see why planning is so important in life.
 It’s absolutely essential if you want to be organized and successful.
 When you have a plan in place, you have something to keep you grounded during times of stress.